 Are You Thomas or Peter?

-After being nailed to the cross and being resurrected, the appeared to the disciples for 40 days.
-During that time, various little things happened between the Lord Jesus and the disciples, for example: the Lord ate bread with the disciples, ate fish and explained the Scriptures. … But during this time, the Lord Jesus spoke different words to Peter and Thomas, but seldom can we find the deeper meaning within this.
-What intentions of God on earth are hidden in these words to them?
-These are worth pondering carefully.
+After being nailed to the cross and being resurrected, theappeared to the disciples for 40 days.
+During that time, various little things happened between the Lord Jesus and the disciples.
+For example: the Lord ate bread with the disciples, ate fish and explained the Scriptures. … But during this time, the Lord Jesus said different things to Peter and Thomas, but seldom can we find explanations of the deeper meaning within this.
+What intentions of God are hidden in these words to them?
+This is worth pondering carefully.

-I realized from God’s words that although Thomas believed in the Lord Jesus, saw Him perform so many miracles and listened to His many sermons, he doubted in his heart all along whether the Lord Jesus is incarnated God.
+I realized from God’s words that although Thomas believed in the Lord Jesus, saw Him perform so many miracles and listened to His many sermons, he doubted in his heart all along whether the Lord Jesus was incarnated God.
 Especially after the Lord Jesus was nailed to the cross, Thomas’ doubts were completely exposed.
-It was fully revealed that he was an unbeliever who followed Christ but not believed in Him.
-After Thomas reached out his hand and touched the Lord Jesus’ nail marks, although he believed that the resurrected Lord Jesus was Christ, he had been condemned by God.
-God’s words already demonstrated clearly that He did not praise Thomas’ belief or acknowledge him being His follower.
+It was fully revealed that he was an unbeliever who followed Christ but did not believe in Him.
+After Thomas reached out his hand and touched the Lord Jesus’ nail marks, although he believed that the resurrected Lord Jesus was Christ, he had already been condemned by God.
+God’s words already demonstrated clearly that He did not praise Thomas’ belief, or acknowledge him as being His follower.
 God came among the disciples and spoke these words to Thomas first, which was a judgment to him and also to the people like Thomas.
-They believed in the Lord Jesus in word, but doubted the Lord Jesus’ identity all the time in their hearts.
+They paid lip service to belief in the Lord Jesus, but doubted the Lord Jesus’ identity all the time in their hearts.
 They still believed in God in heaven and in their own conceptions and imaginations.
 Neither did they believe in Christ coming to the world, nor did they believe incarnated God had such authority and power.
-They could only be abandoned and eliminated by God if they continued with such manner of faith.
-At the same time, I understand that God hopes us not to be suspicious and base our faith in the Christ on the viewpoint of seeing with our own eyes, but to know incarnated God’s true identity and ascertain God’s appearance and work through Christ’s work and words.
+So as they continued to believe in this way they could only be abandoned and eliminated by God.
+At the same time, I understood that God hopes that we won’t be suspicious and base our faith in the Christ on the basis of seeing with our own eyes, but instead will come to know incarnated God’s true identity and ascertain God’s appearance and work through Christ’s work and words.
 At this point, I thought: How many believers believe in God with their true hearts?
 How many believers believe in a vague God?
 They only acknowledge God in heaven and believe that God in heaven is filled with might, and full of authority and power.
 But they are full of doubts about the God on earth and the God incarnate.
-They did not believe the incarnate God has the authority and the ability, and can accomplish everything.
-The Lord Jesus warned Thomas, also actually warned us how to treat the facts of God incarnate?
-Is our faith in God full of doubts like Thomas?
-These questions about believing in God, which we should be completely clear on, are indeed worth reflecting deeply.
+They do not believe the incarnate God has the authority and the ability, and can accomplish everything.
+The Lord Jesus warned Thomas, and also actually warned us, how to treat the reality of God incarnate.
+Is our faith in God full of doubts like Thomas’?
+These questions about believing in God, which we should be completely clear on, are indeed worth reflecting upon deeply.

-After His resurrection, apart from saying to Thomas, the Lord Jesus still made demands and commissions to Peter.
-The Lord Jesus said to Peter on more than one occasion, “Simon, son of Jonas, love you me? …” We have no choice but to reflect: Why did the Lord ask Peter the question many times, but not ask other disciples?
-Why did the Lord speak the words completely different to Peter or Thomas?
-What’s on earth the deep meaning here?
-What did the Lord want to tell us from these words the Lord said to Peter?
-I saw God’s word saying, “Compared to ‘reach here your hand, and thrust it into my side: and be not faithless, but believing,’ which the Lord Jesus said to Thomas after His resurrection, His three times of questioning Peter: ‘Simon, son of Jonas, love you me?’ allow people to better feel the sternness of the Lord Jesus’ attitude, and the urgency He felt during His questioning. … This was a thought-provoking, meaningful question that can’t help but make every follower of Christ feel remorse, and fear, but also feel the Lord Jesus’ anxious, sorrowful mood.
+After His resurrection, in addition to talking to Thomas, the Lord Jesus also made demands of Peter and commissioned him to do some things.
+The Lord Jesus said to Peter on more than one occasion, “Simon, son of Jonas, love you Me? …” This gives us food for thought: Why did the Lord ask Peter the question so many times, but did not ask the other disciples?
+Why did the Lord speak completely different things to Peter and Thomas?
+What’s on earth is the deeper meaning here?
+What did the Lord want to tell us from these words that He said to Peter?
+I saw God’s word saying, “Compared to the following words, which the Lord Jesus said to Thomas after His resurrection: ‘Reach here your hand, and thrust it into My side: and be not faithless, but believing,’ His thrice repeated questioning of Peter: ‘Simon, son of John, love you Me?’ allows people to better feel the sternness of the Lord Jesus’ attitude, and the urgency He felt during His questioning. … The question was thought-provoking and meaningful, a question that cannot help but cause every follower of Christ to feel remorse and fear, but also to feel the Lord Jesus’ anxious, sorrowful mood.
 And when they are in great pain and suffering, they are more able to understand the Lord’s concern and His care; they realize His earnest teaching and strict requirements of pure, honest people.
-The Lord Jesus’ question allows people to feel that the Lord’s expectations of people revealed in these simple words are not merely to believe in and follow Him, but to achieve having love, loving your Lord, loving your God.
+The Lord Jesus’ question allows people to feel that the Lord’s expectations of people revealed in these simple words are not merely to believe in and follow Him, but to achieve having love, loving your Lord and your God.
 This kind of love is caring and obeying.
 It is humans living for God, dying for God, dedicating everything to God, and expending and giving everything for God.
-This kind of love is also giving God comfort, allowing Him to enjoy witness, and allowing Him to be at rest.
-It is mankind’s repayment to God, their responsibility, obligation and duty, and it is a way that mankind must follow for their entire lives.
-These three questions were a requirement and an exhortation the Lord Jesus made of Peter and all people who would be made perfect.
-It was these three questions that led and motivated Peter to complete his path in life, and it was the questions at the Lord Jesus’ parting that led Peter to start on his path of being made perfect, that led him, because of his love for the Lord, to care for the Lord’s heart, to obey the Lord, to offer comfort to the Lord, and to offer up his whole life and his whole being because of this love” (“God’s Work, God’s Disposition, and God Himself III”).
+This kind of love is also giving God comfort, allowing Him to enjoy testimony and to be at rest.
+It is mankind’s repayment to God, man’s responsibility, obligation and duty, and it is a way that people must follow for their entire lives.
+These three questions were a requirement and an exhortation that the Lord Jesus made of Peter and all people who would be made perfect.
+It was these three questions that led and motivated Peter to follow his path in life to the end, and it was these questions at the Lord Jesus’ parting that led Peter to start on his path of being made perfect, that led him, because of his love for the Lord, to care for the Lord’s heart, to obey the Lord, to offer comfort to the Lord, and to offer up his whole life and his whole being because of this love” (“God’s Work, God’s Disposition, and God Himself III”).

-I know from God’s words that the reason why the Lord asked Peter the question is that He had expectations and commissions of Peter, and Peter was an honest and innocent person, unlike Thomas who was full of doubts to the incarnate God.
-Peter paid more attention to listening to the words of the Lord Jesus all along, practicing and experiencing His words.
-He denied the Lord three times, but the Lord Jesus knew it was temporary weakness of his flesh and did not represent his nature like Thomas doubting God.
+I know from God’s words that the reason why the Lord asked Peter the question is that He had expectations of, and commissions for, Peter, and that Peter was an honest and innocent person, unlike Thomas who was full of doubts about the incarnate God.
+Peter paid more attention to listening to the words of the Lord Jesus all along, and practiced and experienced His words.
+He denied the Lord three times, but the Lord Jesus knew it was a temporary weakness of his flesh and did not represent his nature, unlike Thomas’ doubting of God.
 God sympathized with his weakness and did not condemn him.
-The conversation between the Lord Jesus and Peter after His resurrection showed God’s expectation of people loving God like Peter.
-God would like to let him know that do not be satisfied with following God, suffering and spending.
-More importantly, in the process of following God, he needed to pursue to love God, bear testimony to God and walk in God’s way for life so that can be carried out on him.
-Only this is the duty that should be performed as a creature.
+The conversation between the Lord Jesus and Peter after His resurrection showed God’s expectation that people could love God like Peter.
+God wanted to let him know to not be satisfied with following God, and suffering and expending himself.
+More importantly, in the process of following God, he needed to pursue love of God, bear testimony to God and walk in God’s way for life.
+This is the main duty that should be performed as a creature of God.
 Peter was very inspired by the commissions from the Lord Jesus, deeply felt God’s earnest intentions, and understood his responsibility and duty.
-Afterward, Peter took the Lord Jesus’ commissions as his duty, pursued the goal of satisfying the Lord’s demands, and offered up his whole being to undergo countless trials and refinement for life and all manner of suffering.
-At last, he was nailed upside down on the cross for the Lord and bore a wonderful testimony of the supreme love of God and obedience unto death, becoming the one who is most deserving of God’s approval throughout the ages and an exemplar for the people of the future.
+Afterward, Peter took the Lord Jesus’ commissions as his duty, pursued the goal of satisfying the Lord’s demands, and offered up his whole being to undergo countless trials and refinements and all manner of suffering for his whole life.
+In the end, he was nailed upside down on the cross for the Lord and bore a wonderful testimony of his supreme love of God and obedience unto death, becoming the one who is most deserving of God’s approval throughout the ages and an exemplar for the people of the future.

 Seeing God’s expectation of Peter and condemnation of Thomas, we should make a right choice.
-Do you want to believe in a vague God in heaven like Thomas being full of doubts about the practical God incarnate, or like Peter being an innocent and honest person that will practice and enter when listening to God’s words, follow God faithfully, love and satisfy God, carry out God’s will with whole heart and mind for our lifelong pursuit?
+Do you want to believe in a vague God in heaven, and be like Thomas, full of doubts about the practical God incarnate?
+Or will you be like Peter, an innocent and honest person that will practice and enter when listening to God’s words, follow God faithfully, love and satisfy God, carry outwith one’s whole heart and mind as a lifelong pursuit?
 Which type of person do you want to be?